Beyond the Metropolis: Recognizing the Value of a Smart Rural Europe

-Small Communities, Big Ideas: The Evolution of Three Smart Villages, by Jon Glasco
+Small Communities, Big Ideas: The Evolution of Three Smart Villages

 Megacities like Paris, London and New York capture smart city headlines in recent years, mainly because they are centers of economic, technological and innovative power.
 While small communities and smart villages in peripheral areas receive less attention, they offer value through innovation in biodiversity, climate resilience,...